-CCMS performs collateralisation to determine the collateral requirements of CPs, tracks collateral movements, performs valuations and handles money settlement in respect of intra-day / day end Marks and Margin and other money obligations.
+VaR Platform performs calculation to determine the collateral requirements of CPs and CCMS performs collateralisation and valuations to track collateral movements and handles money settlement in respect of intra-day / day end Marks and Margin and other money obligations.
 CCMS also facilitates HKSCC and CPs to perform their daily and ad hoc reporting and monitoring of collateral balances in CCMS collateral accounts.
 It ensures that only acceptable collateral is included in the evaluation of sufficiency of collateral posted.
 CCMS also offers flexibility to accept different collateral types and to adjust concentration limits and haircuts to accommodate changes in the on-going monitoring and management of collateral.